davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/07-6-exercises.md

 +++

-> What is the rewiring group of Z?
+> What is the rewiring group of ℤ?

 +++